Ayuen-madyt/Quicktill/README.md

-# Store Point of Sale
+# Qucik Till Point of Sale
  Desktop Point of Sale app built with electron

   **Features:**